web3-authn/tatchi/docs/wallet-scoped-credentials.md

 Option A — Wallet‑Scoped Credentials
 - `rpId = <wallet domain>` (e.g., `web3authn.org` or `wallet.example.com`).
 - Behaves like an auth server: a single passkey is reusable across many apps that integrate the wallet.
-- Requires top‑level execution for some browsers and/or Related Origin Requests (ROR) when the app and wallet are on different sites.
+- Top‑level execution is required for cross‑origin flows; and when the app and wallet live on different registrable sites, Related Origin Requests (ROR) must be enabled so the parent can call WebAuthn using the wallet `rpId`.

 Pros
 - One credential per user, reusable across multiple apps.
 - Clear trust boundary on the wallet provider domain.

 Cons
 - When the wallet is embedded cross‑origin, Safari blocks in‑iframe WebAuthn.
-You must bridge calls to the top‑level and, if the top‑level origin differs from the wallet rpId, enable ROR.
+The SDK bridges calls to the top‑level; if the top‑level origin differs from the wallet `rpId`, you must enable ROR.
+- Firefox currently lacks broad ROR support; plan an app‑scoped fallback or show a developer‑facing guidance message on that browser.
-- Migrating to a different rpId later won’t show existing credentials.
+- Migrating to a different `rpId` later won’t show existing credentials.

 How to implement (Option A)
 1) Choose the wallet domain as your rpId